 1976 - Fresh protests break out when the PZPR again attempts to raise the price of food.
-Walesa again helps organise the shipyard workers.
+Walesa helps organise the demonstrations by the Gdansk shipyard workers.
 He loses his job as a result and is forced to earn his living by taking temporary work.
 However, the protests succeed and the price rises are again withdrawn.

-During the year, the workers receive organised backing when a group of intellectuals form the Committee for Defence of Workers (Komitet Obrony Robotników - KOR).
+During the year, the workers receive additional backing when a group of intellectuals form the Committee for Defence of Workers.
 Students form the Committee for Student Solidarity.
 Together the committees intensify pressure on the PZPR for liberal reform.
 The Roman Catholic Church also begins to speak out more stridently against the regime.

-1978 - With other activists, Walesa begins to organise independent trade unions and takes part in many union actions on the Baltic Sea coast.
+1978 - Working with other activists, Walesa begins to organise independent trade unions and takes part in many union actions on the Baltic Sea coast.
 He is kept under surveillance by the state security services and frequently detained.

 The role of the Catholic Church in the struggle for social reform is further raised when the archbishop of Kraków, Cardinal Karol Wojtyla, is made Pope, taking the name John Paul II.
 When he visits Poland the following year, the authority of the Church is raised further still.